rmasoni/css-triforce/README.md

 It's dangerous to go alone.

 **CSS Triforce** makes use of CSS borders and pseudo-elements to create a mighty triforce that adapts to the `font-size` of its parent.
+It's like an icon, but more epic.

 ## Usage